 This post may contain affiliate links, which simply means I may earn a commission off of links at no extra cost to you.
 Thank you for supporting my site!

 Now, I’m not saying they’re useless or shouldn’t be sold.
-In fact, if you’re not sure gardening is going to be something you enjoy, then these cheap and quick options can be a good way to try out raised bed gardening.
+In fact, if you’re not sure gardening is going to be something you enjoy or just want to test out your green thumb, then these cheap and quick options can be a great idea for trying out raised bed gardening.

 However, if you’re looking to build quality, long lasting garden beds, then I strongly recommend you use durable materials.
 “You get what you pay for” is a statement surely meant for garden beds or really anything that will be sitting outdoors in the elements.
 Can I get an amen?